 The surname Wishbourn was first found in Devon where it is related the family took their name from Waseborne in that county soon after the Norman Conquest in 1066.
 This village was granted to Hermer from Gotshelm.

 By the end of the 11th century they had branched to Worcestershire where they became a family great consequence.
-They were generations of Knights at the Manor at the Washbournes intermarried with the distinguished families of Zouch, Corbett, Wysham, Blount and the Earls of Warwick.
+They were generations of knights at the Manor at the Washbournes intermarring with the distinguished families of Zouch, Corbett, Wysham, Blount and the Earls of Warwick.
 Sir Roger Washbourne is the first on record.

 Later, the Hundredorum Rolls of 1273 list William de Wassebourn in Huntingdonshire and Anthony Washbourne from Worcestershire was registered at Oxford University (no date given.)

 Early History of the Wishbourn family

 This web page shows only a small excerpt of our Wishbourn research.
-Another 203 words (14 lines of text) covering the years 1631, 1606, 1687 and 1654 are included under the topic Early Wishbourn History in all our PDF Extended History products and printed products wherever possible.
+Another 87 words (6 lines of text) covering the years 1631, 1606, 1687 and 1654 are included under the topic Early Wishbourn History in all our PDF Extended History products and printed products wherever possible.

 Wishbourn Spelling Variations

 Before the last few hundred years the English language had no fixed system of spelling rules.
 For that reason, spelling variations occurred commonly in Anglo Norman surnames.
 Over the years, many variations of the name Wishbourn were recorded, including Washbourne, Washburn, Washborne, Washborn and others.

 Early Notables of the Wishbourn family (pre 1700)

-Another 32 words (2 lines of text) are included under the topic Early Wishbourn Notables in all our PDF Extended History products and printed products wherever possible.
+Another 36 words (3 lines of text) are included under the topic Early Wishbourn Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Wishbourn family to Ireland
+Migration of the Wishbourn family